open-mmlab/mmengine/docs/en/tutorials/evaluation.md

 # Evaluation

-In model validation and model test, it is often necessary to make a quantitative evaluation of model accuracy.
-We can do this by specifying the metrics(type and arguments of `Metric`) in the configuration file.
+In model validation and testing, it is often necessary to make a quantitative evaluation of model accuracy.
+We can achieve this by specifying the metrics in the configuration file.

-## Evaluation in model training or test
+## Evaluation in model training or testing

 ### Using a single evaluation metric

-When training or testing a model based on MMEngine, users only need to specify the evaluation metrics for the validation and test stages in the configuration file via the `val_evaluator` and `test_evaluator` fields, respectively.
-For example, when training a classification model using [MMClassification](https://github.com/open-mmlab/mmclassification), you want to evaluate the top-1 and top-5 classification accuracy during the validation stage of the model,  and then you can configure it as follows:
+When training or testing a model based on MMEngine, users only need to specify the evaluation metrics for the validation and testing stages through the `val_evaluator` and `test_evaluator` fields in the configuration file.
+For example, when using [MMClassification](https://github.com/open-mmlab/mmclassification) to train a classification model, if the user wants to evaluate the top-1 and top-5 classification accuracy during the model validation stage, they can configure it as follows:

 ```python
 val_evaluator = dict(type='Accuracy', top_k=(1, 5))  # using classification accuracy evaluation metric
 ```

-For setting the parameters of specific evaluation metrics, users can consult the documentation of the relevant algorithm library.
-For example, in the above example [Accuracy documentation](https://mmclassification.readthedocs.io/en/1.x/api/generated/mmcls.evaluation.Accuracy.html#mmcls.evaluation.Accuracy).
+For specific parameter settings of evaluation metrics, users can refer to the documentation of the relevant algorithm libraries, such as the [Accuracy](https://mmpretrain.readthedocs.io/en/latest/api/generated/mmpretrain.evaluation.Accuracy.html#mmpretrain.evaluation.Accuracy) documentation in the above example.

 ### Using multiple evaluation metrics

-If you need to evaluate multiple metrics at the same time, you can also set `val_evaluator` or `test_evaluator` as a list, where each item is configuration information for one evaluation metric.
-For example, when training a panoramic segmentation model using [MMDetection](https://github.com/open-mmlab/mmdetection) and you want to evaluate both the object detection (COCO AP/AR) and the panoramic segmentation accuracy of the model during the model test stage, you can configure it as follows:
+If multiple evaluation metrics need to be evaluated simultaneously, `val_evaluator` or `test_evaluator` can be set as a list, with each item being the configuration information for an evaluation metric.
+For example, when using [MMDetection](https://github.com/open-mmlab/mmdetection) to train a panoptic segmentation model, if the user wants to evaluate both the object detection (COCO AP/AR) and panoptic segmentation accuracy during the model testing stage, they can configure it as follows:

 ```python
 test_evaluator = [